 Going the long way always offers unexpected surprises and when it comes to the Inca Trail, an ancient route through the Andes that leads to Machu Picchu, this is certainly the case.
 On this high-altitude trek you’ll explore more than a dozen spectacular Incan ruins before passing through Machu Picchu’s “back door,” the Sun Gate.
 It’s a trail that’s filled with breathtaking beauty, mountaintop vista terraces, snowcapped peaks, and mind-boggling ancient history.

 Best time to go: November to April

-Milford Track may be New Zealand’s most famous trek, but the nearby Routeburn Track should not be overlooked.
+Milford Track may be New Zealand’s most famous trek, but the nearby Routeburn Track deserves bucket list hike status too.
 Linking Mount Aspiring National Park with Fiordland National Park, this stunning one-way trail is big on scenery.
 You’ll wander through lush valleys carved by glaciers, dense beech forests, past waterfalls and magnificent alpine lakes, and over mountain peaks as the trail winds through the South Island’s Southern Alps.

 5) West Coast Trail | British Columbia, Canada